 After the conquest of Istanbul, it was not turned into a mosque but was transferred to the Armenians.
 One of the churches you should visit due to its stunning interior.

-Chora Museum is known throughout the world for its well-preserved mosaics and frescoes.
+Chora Mosque which was once a church and then a museum, is known throughout the world for its well-preserved mosaics and frescoes.
 It exhibits important and beautiful examples of the last period of Eastern Roman painting.
 The idea of depth in the mosaics and the moving style of the figures display characteristics of the Medieval Renaissance period.